 Mrs. SPF and I were wed in the autumn of 2009 just south of Ottawa in North Gower.
 After we wed we decided that buying a home in Canada together as a couple was important to us.
 Prior to being married we “tested the waters” so to speak by living together in the first house I had ever owned.
 I bought this house shortly after winning a “permanent” job with my then, and now employer, the Ontario Public Service in Peterborough, Ontario.
 The house was a 4 bedroom, 2 bath century home that had been gutted, an addition added and even re-bricked.
 It was situated on a standard 50’x100′ lot with good proximity to the downtown core and shopping / restaurants.
 The exterior of the house was in great shape and the property even had a 2 storey detached garage while the interior of the house was poorly painted (pink and purple!) with turquoise carpet wherever there was an absence of hardwood flooring.

 When I decided to buy the house I was able to look past the decorating, however, I (we) never did get around to doing much redecorating aside from painting over the purple kitchen, dining room and den.
 The other issues with the home was that it was located beside an auto-body shop, across from a massive General Electric Parking lot, 50 feet from a pretty major road and in an affordable but not overly desirable neighbourhood.
 The biggest issue with this house however, is that I chose it – we (Mrs. SPF and I) did not choose it together and while the house was serviceable it never did feel like “home”.
 So we decided that buying a home together was a priority – we wanted to start our lives together as husband and wife, not in a house, but in a home we found and bought together.
+So before we hired movers and took the first step of our lives together we needed to find housing that we both enjoyed.

 Criteria When Buying a Home in Canada